fukurosan/Trassel/docs/README.md

 		labelTextColor?: string
 		/** Is the label interactive? */
 		isInteractive?: boolean
+		/** Should the lines be dotted? */ dotted?: boolean
 		/** In an orthogonal line type this can be used to control where the lines start and end */ sourceEdgePosition?: "top" | "right" | "bottom" | "left" /** In an orthogonal line type this can be used to control where the lines start and end */